2022 West Virginia Senate election

 The 2022 West Virginia Senate elections were held on November 8, 2022, and elected 17 of the chamber's 34 members.
 This coincided with elections in the House of Delegates, and the election of West Virginia's two representatives.
 Following the 2020 census, this was the first West Virginia Senate election held after redistricting.
 Primary elections were held on May 10, 2022.

+The Republican party won 16 of the 17 races up for election, attaining supermajority status in the State Senate with 30 seats.
+A month after the election, state senator Glenn Jeffries (who was not up for re-election in 2022) switch from the Democratic to Republican party, further increasing the party's seat count.

 Retirements

-Three members of the West Virginia Senate - two Democrats, and one Republican, did not run for re-election.
+Three members of the West Virginia Senate - two Democrats, and one Republican - did not run for re-election.